aspectron/kaspa-faucet/README.md

     $ cd kaspad/cmd/kaspaminer
     $ kaspaminer --miningaddr=kaspatest:qpuyhaxz2chn3lsvf8g7q5uvaezpp5m7pyny4k8tyq --mine-when-not-synced --testnet

-*IMPORTANT: Kaspad 8.4 master has broken testnet genesis, you must replace `--testnet` with `--devnet` and change the mining address to `kaspadev:qpuyhaxz2chn3lsvf8g7q5uvaezpp5m7pygf2jzn8d`.*
-*When changing configuration you may need to delete Kaspa blockchain located in `~/kaspad` folder.
-On Windows Kaspa blockchain is located in `AppData/Local/Kaspad`.*
+*IMPORTANT: `kaspad 8.4 (master)` has a broken testnet genesis block, you must replace `--testnet` with `--devnet` and change the mining address to `kaspadev:qpuyhaxz2chn3lsvf8g7q5uvaezpp5m7pygf2jzn8d`.* *When changing configuration you may need to delete Kaspa blockchain located in `~/kaspad` folder.
+On Windows Kaspa blockchain is located in `AppData/Local/Kaspad`.* *(When starting, faucet will display it's deposit address.)*

 ### Running